JeromeEippers/ipywebgl/docs/index.rst

 .. image:: ../logo_256.png
    :alt: a WebGL2 wrapper for jupyter lab
    :align: center

-A WebGL2 library for Jupyter Lab
+A WebGL2 widget for Jupyter Lab

 Quickstart